cognitedata/cognite-sdk-dotnet/README.md

 ## Time Series API

+- `getTimeSeries` - Retrieves a list of all time series in a project .
+- `getTimeSeriesByIds` - Get timeseries with the given ids.
 - `insertDataByName` - Insert data into named time series.
 - `createTimeSeries` - Create a new time series.
-- `getTimeSeries` - Get timeseries with given id.
 - `queryTimeSeries` - Retrieves a list of data points from a single time series.
 - `deleteTimeseries`- Deletes a time series object given the name of the time series.